 The final contest

-The contest will take place on the 28th of August.
-All participating Teams will come to the SensUs Innovation Days in Eindhoven, in order to demonstrate their biosensors and their entrepreneurial ideas to the world!
-It will be an exciting contest between teams of 17 universities from all over the world.
-Get inspired by the Teams and their innovations!
+The contest has taken place on the 28th of August.
+All participating Teams have joined our first online Event, in order to demonstrate their biosensors and their entrepreneurial ideas to the world!
+It has been an exciting contest between teams of 17 universities from all over the world.
+Thank you all for joining!